 Why you’ll love this recipe

-Black vodka is the key to making a delicious cocktail with a dark twist.
+Black vodka sets the mood for any Halloween party.
 Here are a few reasons you’ll love making your own:

 - Black vodka is easy to make with your favorite vodka and food coloring.